mccsssk2/02.3DAtrium2003-2012/README.md

 All the code comes with a Makefile, after which the user is expected to set up the environment for number of threads, and run the binary in that environment.

-I have used the above codes in several articles, the first of which is:
-Kharche et al. LNCS (2007); 4466: 129–138.

-For others, please see list of publications upto 2012.

 # Uptake by other users.

 The above codes were used to support multiple PhD theses during 2006-2012 (Uni.
 Manchester) as well as ensuing